Business schools also have lessons about leadership

 During my time in charge of Nottingham University Business School, I had responsibility for around 2,000 students, 145 academics and 60 administrative staff in the UK.
 I also had oversight of another 3,200 students, 140 academics, and 50 administrators within the business schools at the University of Nottingham’s campuses in China and Malaysia.
 I held the post from 2010 to 2015.

 Of course, anybody who works in a given business, industry or sector for a few years acquires a “feel” for what is done well and what is done less well.
-Yet the privilege of occupying the hot seat tends to provide additional insights into successes and shortcomings alike, as I soon found out.
+Yet the privilege of occupying the hot seat tends to provide additional insights into successes and shortcomings alike leading to firm lessons about leadership, as I soon found out.

 This being the case, here are some leadership lessons that I learned during an enjoyable and illuminating half-decade.
 I know from attendance at conferences that they are familiar to Deans the world over, but I am sure they will also strike a chord with those in other senior management roles.

 1. Leadership is both liberating and daunting

 Irrespective of the purported words of wisdom you may once have offered from the security of the sidelines, you are never truly ready for life as a captain-cum-referee.
 The view from the top rungs of the management ladder can be decidedly vertigo-inducing.